Junior Sailing Registration

 Important program information:

-When registering you will need to select boat type (Opti or FJ) and ability level.
-Click on the links for information or scroll down.
+When registering you will need to select a class based on ability level.
+Click on the link for details or scroll down.

 Some sessions fill-up quickly so be sure to register early!